dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 :::

 Let's augment the code to insert a new record in the database when we greet a friend.
-Using the [`@Transaction`](../api-reference/decorators#transaction) decorator, you can access a managed database client handling the low-level details of connection management for you:
+Using the [`@Transaction`](../api-reference/decorators#transaction) decorator, you can access a managed database client that automatically creates a database connection for you.
+To try it out, copy this code into `src/operations.ts`:

 ```javascript
 import { TransactionContext, Transaction, HandlerContext, GetApi } from '@dbos-inc/dbos-sdk'